Dawn Garvey, Director

 - To register for trainings email email@example.com

 - Early Childhood Education and Training Program (ECETP) – Welcome to the online Child Care Resource Center.
 Funding for this site is sponsored by the New York State Office of Children and Family Services, funded by the federal Child Care and Development Fund and administered by the Professional Development Program, Rockefeller College, University at Albany.
 These trainings are available for all child care providers in New York State at no cost to participants.
-This site is designed to be a resource for information about child care in New York State.
+This site is designed to be a resource for information about child care in New York State for Business Case Studies.

 SUNY Cobleskill : http://www.cobleskill.edu/home.asp